ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Aggregate Completion {#agg-complete}

-Once processing of a report share is finished, each aggregator stores the the recovered output shares until the batch to which it pertains is collected.
+Once processing of a report share is finished, each aggregator stores the recovered output share until the batch to which it pertains is collected.
 To aggregate the output shares, denoted `out_shares`, the aggregator runs the aggregation algorithm specified by the VDAF: